HobanLab/GeographicGeneticCorrelation/README.md

 	+ [Dryad link](https://datadryad.org/stash/dataset/doi:10.5061/dryad.ncjsxkstp)

-For questions about this datasets or the scripts included here, open an Issue or contact [Austin Koontz](https://akoontz11.netlify.app/).
+For questions about these datasets or the scripts included here, open an Issue or contact [Austin Koontz](https://akoontz11.netlify.app/).